 Field Marshal Rommel ordered his Afrika Korps to retreat westwards and they finally succumbed to the superior forces of General Montgomery’s 8th Army in May, 1943.

-The 1st, 5th (Angus) and 7th (Fife) Batalions of The Black Watch, as part of the 51st Highland Division, played a significant role in the action, so the decision was taken to name the dinner in its honour.
+The 1st, 5th (Angus) and 7th (Fife) Battalions of The Black Watch, as part of the 51st Highland Division, played a key role in the battle.